CatyFoxt/CustomGravity/README.md

-# Custom Gravity for Lab API
+# Custom Gravity for Exiled
 Adds highly customizable gravity modifications to the server.

 Introduces both very customizable gravity system for **Items/Pickus** and **Players**.